androportal/ABT/user/Account_management.rst

 Account management
 ==================
-* Account management covers three major parts ie. create,search, edit and delete account .
+* Account management covers three major parts ie. create,search, edit and delete account.

-* Go to ``Master menu`` > ``Create account``.
+* Go to ``create account`` which is the first menu by default.

 Save account code preference
 ----------------------------

-* After saving the organisation details, as we start with account creation an alert box will appear on the screen (See below figure), where user need to specify account code type ie. manual or automated.
+* Alert box will appear on the screen (See below figure), where user need to specify account code type ie. manual or automated.

 .. image:: images/account_code_pref.png